The 7 Things the Criminal Justice System Won't Tell You

 One criminal justice researcher framed it this way: the courts fail defendants not through dramatic misconduct, but through ordinary, routine negligence built into underfunded systems.
 Cases move through at volume.
 Attorneys can't review every document.
 Motions don't get filed.
 Witnesses don't get interviewed.
 Defendants plead.

 And the courts have largely tolerated this.
-The constitutional standard for ineffective assistance of counsel — established in Strickland v.
-Washington — is low enough that appellate courts have found attorneys who slept through trial, showed up intoxicated, or prepared for hours on capital cases, not automatically ineffective.
+The constitutional standard for ineffective assistance of counsel is low enough that appellate courts have found attorneys who slept through trial, showed up intoxicated, or prepared for hours on capital cases, not automatically ineffective.

 This is not an argument against public defenders.
 Many are skilled, dedicated attorneys doing extraordinary work under impossible conditions.
 It's an argument for knowing your caseload situation and adjusting your expectations and involvement accordingly.